 Bearded dragons, like other reptiles, are prone to a variety of diseases.
-Some of these diseases are more serious than others and atadenovirus is unfortunately one of the more serious ones.
+Some of these diseases are more serious than others and atadenovirus is, unfortunately, one of the more serious ones.

-What is Atadenovirus?
+What Is Atadenovirus?

 The atadenovirus can infect many kinds of lizards.
-Agamid lizards (bearded dragons, water dragons and Rankin's dragons), chameleons, gekkota lizards (fat-tailed geckos, leopard geckos, and tokay geckos), helodermatid lizards (Gila monsters and Mexican beaded lizards), monitors (savannah monitors and emerald monitors), and skinks such as the blue-tongued skink can all be infected by the atadenovirus.
+Agamid lizards (bearded dragons, water dragons, and Rankin's dragons), chameleons, gekkota lizards (fat-tailed geckos, leopard geckos, and tokay geckos), helodermatid lizards (Gila monsters and Mexican beaded lizards), monitors (savannah monitors and emerald monitors), and skinks, such as the blue-tongued skink, can all be infected by this virus.
 ADV is also known to infect snakes, chelonians (turtles and tortoises), and there is even a report of it infecting a Nile crocodile.

-How Do Bearded Dragons Get Atadenoviurs?
+How Bearded Dragons Get Atadenovirus

-How is Atadenovirus Diagnosed?
+How Is Atadenovirus Diagnosed?

-How is Atadenovirus Treated?
+How Is Atadenovirus Treated?

 Unfortunately, there is no cure for atadenovirus.
 A dragon with ADV can only be treated to alleviate its symptoms.
 It should be housed alone to prevent further infection to other bearded dragons and reduce its competition with other beardies for food.
 It will continue to need the appropriate UVB lighting and heat.
 If it has a secondary infection due to a suppressed immune system, antibiotics may be prescribed.
 If the beardie is dehydrated, warm water soaks may be recommended and syringe feeding may also be necessary if it is not eating well.
 Its quality of life must be assessed regularly to make sure euthanasia is not a better option over palliative care.